 And, all your responses are signals to you.
 Everything you think, feel, write, scribble, or say, tells you something about yourself.
 The more you know about yourself, the more likely you are to live your life the way you choose and to be cared for at the end of your life and after death in a way that reflects your life and your choices.

 Writing lasting messages to those you love and for future generations, thinking about and planning for how you would like to be cared for before and after you die, and choosing what happens to your assets, and what kind of legacy you want to leave, are huge issues.

 For most people, end-of-life planning consists of filling out forms and checking boxes.
-If you do that without getting to know you, you are missing out on a great opportunity that can bring you clarity, joy, a sense of purpose, and closer connection to the people who are significant in your life.
+If you do that without getting to know yourself, you’re missing out on a great opportunity for clarity, joy, a sense of purpose, and closer connection to the people who are significant in your life.